 Qi-Rattan consist of Amritpal Singh and Jagdeep Kaur, a husband and wife duo who launched in 2013 following their debut album release ‘Tarang – The Divine Flow’.
 These British artists have since become a household name, popular for their soothing music therapy, Kirtan.

-- ‘Tarang – The Divine Flow’ is the first Kirtan album to be recorded at the infamous Abbey Road Studios, famous for the Beatles.
+- ‘Tarang – The Divine Flow’ is the first Kirtan album to be recorded at the infamous Abbey Road Studios, dubbed as the ‘best studio in the world’ and famous for the Beatles.

 - Qi-Rattan are the first to combine self-compassion meditation techniques which are known to heal depression with their ‘Rakhe Rakhanhaar’ Shabad from their debut album.